wpbest/copperspice/README.md

 Install 7-Zip, MSYS, and MinGW64.
 Afgter installing the 7-Zip utility, Use it to expand msys+7za+wget+svn+git+mercurial+cvs-rev9.7z to c:\msys and x64-4.8.1-release-posix-seh-rev5.7z to c:\mingw64.
 Modify the Path system variable to include the c:\msys\bin and c:\mingw64\bin directories.
 In Windows 10, right click on the start button, select Control Pannel, select System and Security, select System, select Advanced system settings, click on the Environment Variables button, click on the Path system variable and press the Edit button.
 Add "c:\msys\bin;c:\mingw64\bin;" to the Path.

 Build Copper Spice

-After the software tools are installed and configured run the msys.bat file located in the c:\msys directory by right clicking it with file explorer and selecting "Run as administrator".
+After the software tools are installed and configured, run the msys.bat file located in the c:\msys directory by right clicking it with file explorer and selecting "Run as administrator".
 A MINGW Box will open.
 Pull down the source code and samples by using the git utility and use the GNU Autotools Build System to build.
 We will install it in the $HOME directory for conveniencecd git.
 This will take several hours to complete.
 In the MINGW Box issue the commands:

 $ cd $HOME